 Learn how to to report a lost or found dog.
 If your dog has been picked up by a bylaw officer and brought to the animal shelter there is a fee to retrieve it.

-Please pick up after dogs and dispose of waste in garbage bins.
+Please pick up after dogs and dispose of waste appropriately.
 Failure to do so could result in a fine of $100.

-Dog waste bags are provided at many parks and trail junctures.
+Compostable dog waste bags are provided at many parks and trail junctures.
 Bag it, and bin it.